GCuser99/tbImportExport/README.md

 ```
 error: Refusing to pack: no 'Settings' entry at the top level of "<dir>".
 The packed
 file would open without its references, project name, or version.
-If this is a fresh
-Git checkout, Settings may have been dropped as an empty folder -- restore it before
-packing.
 ```

 In practice `Settings` is usually a file (a name with no extension), not a folder, so Git normally carries it fine.
 This refusal is mainly a guard against a tree where `Settings` genuinely went missing.
 If you see it after a fresh checkout, restore the `Settings` entry before packing.